What does a Banquet Houseperson do?

 - High school diploma or equivalent required; additional education in hospitality or related field preferred.

-- Previous experience in banquet setup, event coordination, or hospitality is a plus.
+- Previous experience in a banquet or event setting is highly desirable.

 Is becoming a Banquet Houseperson a good career path?